JuliaCN/JuliaZH.jl/zh_CN/doc/src/manual/calling-c-and-fortran-code.md

 A similar example can be constructed for [`@cfunction`](@ref).

 However, doing this will also be very slow and leak memory, so you should usually avoid this and instead keep reading.
-The next section discusses how to use indirect calls to efficiently accomplish a similar effect.
+The next section discusses how to use indirect calls to efficiently achieve a similar effect.

 ## 非直接调用